 If previous episodes of stimming resulted in wanted attention, stimming may become a way to continue getting attention.

-A behavior analyst or therapist with autism experience can help you understand the reasons for the stimming behavior.
+A behavior specialist or therapist with autism experience can help you understand the reasons for stimming behavior.

 In some cases, stimming is an attempt to ease pain or other physical discomfort.
 It’s also important to determine if what appears to be stimming is actually involuntary due to a medical condition, such as seizures.